 - 1. There will also be a 50¢ cage fee per bird (must accompany entry.) - 2.
-ABSOLUTELY NO ANIMALS ARE TO ARRIVE BEFORE 7:30 am ON THURSDAY OF THE FAIR. - 3.
 All poultry in classes A thru O shall be varieties that are recognized by the Standard of Perfection (SoP) and judged by their compliance to that standard.
 Pigeons to be recognized breeds and have seamless leg bands.
-Birds that do not fit the SoP may be shown in appropriate lots of Class P. - 4.
+Birds that do not fit the SoP may be shown in appropriate lots of Class P. - 3.
 All entries must meet health regulations listed in the health regulations in the front of the fair book.
 The Department Superintendent will inspect all birds before they can be caged at the fair.
 Any poultry showing signs of illness or infection will be sent home.
 Health papers are required.
-Pullorium testing will be available prior to the Fair. - 5.
-Poultry exhibits must be in place by 2:00 pm on entry day, unless other arrangements are made. - 6.
-All classes judged single placing 1-4. - 7.
-If you purchase adult birds to improve your stock, you must purchase & have them in your possession by May 1st of exhibit year. - 8.
-You may enter a total of (6) six exhibits (birds, poultry & pigeon categories). - 9.
-Birds shown in Junior Fair are not eligible to show in Open
+Pullorium testing will be available prior to the Fair. - 4.
+All classes judged single placing 1-4. - 5.
+If you purchase adult birds to improve your stock, you must purchase & have them in your possession by May 1st of exhibit year. - 6.
+You may enter a total of (6) six exhibits (birds, poultry & pigeon categories). - 7.
+Birds shown in Junior Fair are not eligible to show in Open Class. - 8.
+Watch for additional requirements/changes as they become available in the 4-H newsletters and local newspapers. - 9.
+No open class showmanship.